rwynn/monstache-site/src/config.md

 	string (default "")

+	The MongoDB namespace, db.collection, to apply the mapping to.

+	#### index

+	string (default "same as namespace including the dot. e.g. test.test")

+	Allows you to override the default index that monstache will send documents to.
+By default, the index is the same as the MongoDB namespace.

+	#### type

+	string (default "_doc for ES 6.2+ and the name of the MongoDB collection otherwise")

+	Allows you to override the default type that monstache will index documents with.
+Overriding the type is not recommended for Elasticsearch version
+	6.2+.

+## filter

+[] array of TOML table (default nil)

+When filter is given monstache will pass the mongodb document from an insert or update operation into the filter function immediately after it is read from the oplog.
+Return true from the function to continue processing the document or false to completely ignore the document.
+See the section [Middleware](/advanced#middleware) for more information.
+See the section [Middleware](/advanced#middleware) for more information.

+!!! note ""

+	#### namespace

+	string (default "")

-	The MongoDB namespace, db.collection, to apply the script to
+	The MongoDB namespace, db.collection, to apply the script to.
+If you omit namespace the filter function will be applied to all documents.

 	#### script

 	string (default "")

 	An inline script.
-You can use TOML multiline syntax here
+You can use TOML multiline syntax here.
+The function should take 2 arguments, a doc and a namespace, and return true/false to include or filter the document.

 	#### path